toolleeo/cli-apps/README.md

 Prompts and welcome messages at the command line.

 * [Basta!](https://www.kylheku.com/cgit/basta/about/) - A small amount of GNU Bash code that maintains a scroll-protected status line at the bottom of the terminal.
+* [blaze](https://github.com/danieltodor/blaze) - A customizable and informative prompt for bash, zsh, fish, on linux distributions.
 * [geometry](https://github.com/geometry-zsh/geometry) - A minimalistic, fully customizable Zsh prompt theme with support for asynchronous functions.
 * [Liquid Prompt](https://github.com/liquidprompt/liquidprompt) - Carefully designed prompt with useful information to show changes when it changes, saving time and frustration, and to show meaningful information with minimal visual clutter.
 * [Oh My Posh](https://ohmyposh.dev) - From their README: "The most customizable and low-latency cross-platform/shell prompt renderer".